 where R is the ratio of the abundance of the heavy to light isotope (e.g., 2H/1H, 13C/12C, 18O/16O, 15N/14N, 34S/32S), x denotes sample, and std is the abbreviation for standard, to answer questions of interest (Peterson and Fry 1987, Fry 2006).
 For example, the δ18O value in mollusk shell material is commonly used to constrain seawater temperature conditions at the time of deposition when the isotopic composition of the water is known or can be reliably estimated (Epstein et al. 1953, Wanamaker et al. 2007).
 Another example is the use of δ13C and δ15N values to infer animal diets and evaluate ecosystem trophic structure (Hershey et al. 2017).

 Using carbon from a plant as an example, researchers would place a sample in an elemental analyzer along with an international standard for carbon, on the Vienna Pee Dee Belemnite (VDPB) scale.
 The elemental analyzer combusts the sample producing CO2, and a mass spectrometer measures the intensities of the rare isotope (13C16O2; mass 45) and the common isotope (12C16O2; mass 44) via Faraday cups, and provides an isotopic ratio based on the relative intensities of mass 45 and mass 44 derived from the plant’s tissues.
 The instruments then repeat the measurements on a number of international isotopic standards with well-constrained δ13C values and are used to place the samples on the international isotope scale, VPDB.
 Organic carbon is almost always isotopically negative.
-For example, the tissues of plants range from a δ13C of -10‰ to -24‰, depending on the kind of plant (C3, C4, or CAM) and its environment.
+For example, the tissues of plants range from a δ13C of -10‰ to -24‰ (citations), depending on the kind of plant (C3, C4, or CAM) and its environment.
 This is because plants preferentially incorporate the lighter isotope of carbon, which is the most common in nature (more than 98% of the global carbon pool).
 The negative value simply shows that there is less of the heavier (rare) isotope relative to the lighter (common) one in the plant’s tissues when compared to the standard.
 This property whereby one isotope of an element is incorporated relatively more than another is called fractionation, and can be utilized to understand the flow of energy through systems, including food web ecology.
 Generally speaking, lighter isotopes have weaker bonds than heavier isotopes (Sharp 2007), thus it is thermodynamically easier for 12C rather than 13C to be incorporated into the leaf of a plant during photosynthesis.

 Organisms within an ecosystem are often grouped into trophic levels that are descriptive of how they attain their energy.
 Producers (autotrophs) comprise the lowest trophic level of a system and convert light (or chemical) energy into usable forms of chemical energy (e.g., sugars).
 Consumers (heterotrophs) are organisms that gain energy by consuming producers, and can be classified as primary consumers (herbivores, planktivores), secondary consumers (carnivores), tertiary consumers (sometimes carnivores, sometimes omnivores), and apex predators that feed on primary, secondary, and tertiary consumers if there is enough energy in the system to support that many trophic levels.
 In most cases, approximately 10% of the energy at one trophic level is incorporated into biomass at the next highest trophic level, although that varies from system to system (Molles and Sher 2019).